 What should we do for staff who need particular equipment at home for DSE purposes?

 Some staff may need particular equipment to support them in working from home, e.g. a monitor, keyboard, mouse or chair.
 Managers should consider all requests reasonably and ensure staff have the equipment they need for working from home.
-Further guidance on taking equipment home and assistance can be found on the Wave.

 Managers should agree methods to ensure that regular communication is maintained through this period.